obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

 URL.
 Returns an array containing the pull [`replication`](#replication) object and the push [`replication`](#replication) object, or null on failure.

+**replicationFromURL**(url)

+* url (string): the URL of the remote database to pull from or a local database.

+Set up a one-time replication from a source database to this database and return a [`replication`](#replication) object.
+The returned object can be customized prior to the start of replication.

+**replicationToURL**(url)

+* url (string): the URL of the remote database to push to or the name of a local database

+Set up a one-time replication from this database to a remote target database and return a [`replication`](#replication) object.
+The returned object can be customized prior to the start of replication.

 **slowQueryWithMap**(map)

 * map (string): map function source in JavaScript